Follow TV Tropes

 • End-of-Series Awareness: The last line of the series, in the stinger, is Ice Cream saying "Aaand we're cancelled."

-• Enfant Terrible: In one sketch, Plant plays a school bus driver while the others (Preschoolers) sing "The Wheels On the Bus."
+• Enfant Terrible: In one sketch, Plant plays a school bus driver while her grade school-aged passengers sing "The Wheels On the Bus."
 The bus suddenly breaks down and the children sing "and we don't have to go to school."
 Plant tries to call dispatch only for the children to repeat the line with visibly angry faces.
 She asks if they had something to do with the bus breaking down.
 They respond by approaching her and singing "The driver on the bus will ask no questions, ask no questions, ask no questions.
 The driver on the bus will ask no questions" by this time they've all surrounded her seat and they look just plain evil, which makes Plant finish the rest of the song with "and you don't have to go to school."

-• Gingerbread House: Deconstructed in one sketch which points out the sanitary and structural issues that would occur with the gingerbread house in Hansel and Gretel.
-In response the witch (Diamond) builds the duo (Dog and Plant) a normal house, but when they complain that it's not edible she makes them a house that's a mix of both.
+• Gingerbread House: Deconstructed in one sketch, which points out the sanitary and structural issues that would occur with the gingerbread house in Hansel and Gretel.
+In response, the witch (Diamond) builds the duo (Dog and Plant) a normal house, but when they complain that it's not edible she makes them a house that's a mix of both.

 • Girlish Pigtails: Candy, by virtue of the wrapper that is her hair.